paulosjd/pyrasatest/README.md

     >>> mock_model[0]
     'foo_value'

+`LazyAttrMockModel` is similar to `MockModel` except that in the case of a failed attribute lookup, it will return `None` instead of raising `AttributeError`.

+**`MockRequest`**

+`MockRequest` objects, which inherit from `Pyramid.testing.DummyRequest`, have an instance of `MockDbSession` as an attribute.
+Database interactions, which would usually involve an SQLAlchemy session instance through `request.dbsession`, will use an instance of `MockDbSession` instead.
+This can be customized accordingly, usage is demonstrated below.

+**`MockDbSession`**

-To set query results more generally, use `MockQuery` as described below.
+To set query results more generally, see `MockQuery` usage notes.
-Query results can be specified according to the model or model property which is the first positional argument passed to `dbession.query`.
+Query results can be set in a specific manner, according to the model or model property which is the first positional argument passed to `dbession.query` in the unit of code being tested.
 The following view callable has multiple `dbession.query` calls:

-    class OrderInfoView:
+    class ExampleView:
         def __init__(self, request):
             self.request = request